Cytopathology Lab Setup

 • Target Market: Identify your primary clients—hospitals, clinics, research organizations, industry partners, or educational institutions.

-• Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate local/regional competitors, and their services and prices.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA).